riya1606/Learn_Git/README.md

 ```
 Often with Git, you’ll need to refer back to an earlier version of a project.
 Commits are stored chronologically in the repository and can be viewed with git log
 ## 2. How to Backtrack in Git
+When working on a Git project, sometimes we make changes that we want to get rid of.
+Git offers a few eraser-like features that allow us to undo mistakes during project creation.

 ## 3. Git Branching
 ## 4. Git Teamwork